 Finally, in order for the rent payable under the leases of our properties to constitute "rents from real property," the leases must be respected as true leases for federal income tax purposes and not treated as service contracts, joint ventures, financing arrangements, or another type of arrangement.
-Although we do from time to time structure our leases as financing arrangements, we generally treat our leases with respect to our properties as true leases for federal income tax purposes; however, there can be no assurance that the IRS would not consider a particular lease a financing arrangement instead of a true lease for federal income tax purposes.
+We generally treat our leases with respect to our properties as true leases for federal income tax purposes; however, there can be no assurance that the IRS would not consider a particular lease a financing arrangement instead of a true lease for federal income tax purposes.
 In that case, our income from that lease would be interest income rather than rent and would be qualifying income for purposes of the 75% gross income test to the extent that our "loan" does not exceed the fair market value of the real estate assets associated with the facility.
 All of the interest income from our loan would be qualifying income for purposes of the 95% gross income test.
-We believe that the structuring of a lease as a financing arrangement does not, and the recharacterization of a lease as a financing arrangement would not, adversely affect our ability to qualify as a REIT.
+We believe that the characterization of a lease as a financing arrangement would not adversely affect our ability to qualify as a REIT.